DanielFreeman068/Portfolio/README.md

 Tic Tac Toe Game - A simple Tic Tac Toe game implemented in HTML, CSS, and JavaScript.
 This project demonstrates my proficiency in building interactive web applications.

+Responsive Photo Gallery - A responsive photo gallery that adapts to different screen sizes, providing an optimal viewing experience across devices.
+This project highlights my expertise in creating visually appealing and user-friendly web designs.

 Technologies Used
 HTML
 CSS
 JavaScript

 Contact
-Feel free to reach out to me at danielfree756@gmail.com for any inquiries or collaboration opportunities.
+Feel free to reach out to me at dfreem367@west-mec.org for any inquiries or collaboration opportunities.
 # Portfolio